 - don’t get stopped from working just because they’re straight

-- generally are not imprisoned, flogged, or stoned to death for being in a relationship
+- generally are not imprisoned, flogged, or stoned for being in a relationship

 - booking a honeymoon don’t get told by the travel agent that they will have to tell everyone they are brother and sister, or that they shouldn’t really visit that Country as it’s not very safe for straight people and certainly not straight couples.